The Definitive Harry Potter Movie Rankings: Don’t @ Me Edition

 It’s why I got into writing.
 To get you all to listen!

-We have emo Harry, with the longest hair ever, doing his best Sirius impression by being pissed off all the time.
+We have emo Harry doing his best Sirius impression by being pissed off all the time.

 I wish we spent more time on the Order’s formation, but man was there a better in-book villain than Umbridge?